By Arnel Paciano Casanova

 This brutality provides a possible bloody scenario for next year’s elections.
 With the Arroyo administration trying to hold on to power amid increasing distrust by a majority of Filipinos, a state of emergency due to the failure of elections could be declared.
 With the military accused of abetting electoral fraud in the 2004 presidential elections and the police serving as security escorts for politicians, the possibility of clean, honest and peaceful elections in 2010 seems less likely.

 Half the original 22 victims in Maguindanao are women, who in similar past situations were traditionally spared.
 News reports also indicate the 13 abducted journalists are most likely dead.
-If true, it would be the largest number of journalists killed in pre-election related violence in the Philippines.
-Most of the victims were raped, mutilated and beheaded.
+If true, it would be the largest number of journalists killed in pre-election related violence in the

 The victims were attacked on their way to file the certificate of candidacy of Buluan Vice-Mayor Ishamel Mangudadatu in the Commission on Elections.
 Mangudadatu plans to run against the son of former Governor Andal Ampatuan.